Com 1010 - Foundations of Communication » Summer 2023 » Test on Chapters 1,2,3,12,13,14

 Flynn says in his speech, "I was the guy that came home and crashed on the couch.
 I felt terrible every day.
 Then something happened.
 I found running, or it found me.
 Then my life changed."
 How would you characterize this statement?

-A. As a testimony
+A. As an anecdote

-C. As an analogy
+B. As an analogy

-D. As an anecdote
+D. As a definition

 Question #25